 Starting as a weekly Twitter Chat to connect people that are learning to code by fellow coder Saron Yitbarek, CodeNewbie has since grown into a supportive, international online community of people learning and supporting one another’s coding journey with weekly Twitter Chats every Wednesday at 9PM EST.

 Saron Yitbarek also hosts several podcasts like CodeNewbie involving stories and interviews about new developers transitioning into tech careers and joining developer communities.

 Inspired by the women you see here?
-Get started with Alan AI and build your own AI powered voice assistant today.
+Get started with Alan AI and build your own AI powered voice interface today.